nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 * You must specify either a book, quote, or both.
 * The specified book or quote should exist in Quotesify.
 * Multiple categories should be <u>space separated</u>.
+* All categories specified will be converted and stored in <u>lower-case</u> format.

 Example of usage: